hacks-guide/Guide_3DS/docs/installing-boot9strap-(safecerthax).md

 ::: warning

 This section is MANDATORY!
-Failure to setup the proxy will result in issues with the exploit, which won't brick your console, but that can possibly force you to switch to a different exploit.
+Failure to setup the proxy may cause you to update your console to a newer firmware by mistake.

 :::